Methodology

 4.5 Short SCEYP: Making contact

-The communication strategy for the short SCEYP mirrored that for the main SCEYP (see section 4.3).
+The communication strategy for the short SCEYP mirrored that for the main SCEYP (see Section 4.3).
 Potential respondents were sent a range of survey materials to motivate participation, increase the completeness of the data collected and reduce participant burden by helping respondents to prepare in advance.
-Building on previous years, IFF Research worked with DfE in order to make these materials as accessible, appealing and persuasive as possible.
+Building on previous years, IFF Research worked with DfE to make these materials as accessible, appealing and persuasive as possible.

 Ministerial letter (from the Parliamentary Under-Secretary of State for Children and Families)